| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 these proposals, which were offered as “compromises,” were soundly

+rejected.
+Church prohibitions remain firmly in place.
 These prohibitions are not likely to change.
 Demographics are on

 the side of supporters of current church law.
 Regions that are deemed